hromov/mortgage-test/README.md

 # MortgageTest

-This project was done by Hromov Serhii according to task from ElifTech School Bot
+This project was done by Hromov Serhii according to the task from ElifTech School Bot

 ## Backend server
 Was done with help of Go version 1.14